 These establishments are now embracing seaweed and other vitamin-rich materials as part of their offering.
-With body wrap’s ability to detoxify, tone, tighten skin, and condition, it is no wonder they are quickly becoming a favorite for both spa patrons and owners.
+With body wrap treatments ability to detoxify, tone, tighten skin, and condition, it is no wonder they are quickly becoming a favorite for both spa patrons and owners.

 This guide is going to gear you with information before booking your next appointment.
-It will describe the treatment on what generally happens during a body wrap, outlines the beauty and health benefits, and lists the different types of wraps available.
+It will describe the treatment on what generally happens during this procedure, outlines the beauty and health benefits, and lists the different types of wraps available.
 We will also attack any questions you may have before you head to a day at the spa.

 What is a body wrap?

 Normally, a mineral or oil-rich formula is applied to the torso and limbs before it is wrapped in cotton, plastic film, or Mylar bandages.
 This helps remove dirt, toxins and excess water from the skin.
-Some spas include a body scrub to prepare the body before it is wrapped.
-Before starting the treatment, make sure to go over the details with your masseuse for the day.
+Some spas include a scrub to prepare the skin before it is wrapped.
+Before starting the body wrapping treatment, make sure to go over the details with your masseuse for the day.

-Usually, wraps cover the entire body but there are some exceptions like cellulite and bust wraps that are only applied to problem areas specified by the client.
+Usually, they cover the entire body but there are some exceptions like cellulite and bust wraps that are only applied to problem areas specified by the client.

 This is probably one of the most popular and quickest ways of diminishing cellulite.
-The best thing about using body wrap is that it will help to melt away fat deposits under the skin, and purge out toxins, aiding to lose some inches, tone up loose skin, detox the body, and reduce orange peel-like skin.
-Most of the anti-cellulite body wrap treatments contain herbal and marine active ingredients and offer additional skin and health benefits as well.
+The best thing about it is that it will help to melt away fat deposits under the skin, and purge out toxins, aiding to lose some inches, tone up loose skin, detox, and reduce orange peel-like skin.
+Most of the anti-cellulite treatments contain herbal and marine active ingredients and offer additional skin and health benefits as well.

 Do body wraps work to lose inches?

-There is a lot of different kinds of body wraps on the market now that can help with reducing swelling and water retention that will lead to body slimming.
-Another approach is using Far Infrared Rays technologies in the production of body wraps to melt down unwanted fatty deposits with the heat.
-Here are some body wraps for inch loss that works on contouring your body and slimming your silhouette:
+There is a lot of different kinds of body wraps on the market now that can help with reducing swelling and water retention that will lead to slimming.
+Another approach is using Far Infrared Rays technologies to melt down unwanted fatty deposits with the heat.
+Here are some solutions for inch loss that works on contouring your curves and slimming your silhouette:

-Infrared body wraps are the most recent innovation but rapidly becoming a common procedure in the salons and at-home treatments.
-Check our special blog dedicated to Infrared Body Wraps only:
+Infrared ones are the most recent innovation but rapidly becoming a common procedure in the salons and at-home solutions.

 Do body wraps help to lose weight?